The Best Caribbean Destination Wedding Spots

 The Bahamas

 Why: This collection of 700 islands has something for every taste—enjoy complete privacy by renting your own island, or host hundreds of your favorite people at a megaresort.
 Nassau and Paradise Island are two of the most visited and activity-packed destinations, while more remote areas such as Harbor Island and the Exumas tend to feel more laid-back.
-And since the Bahamas are just a 35-minute plane trip from Florida, it's an easy journey for guests.
+And since the Bahamas is just a 35-minute plane trip from Florida, it's an easy journey for guests.

 When to go: The high season lasts from mid-December to mid-April, while summers are sleepier.
-Although hurricanes are infrequent, they can occur, so it's best to avoid the area June through November.
+Although hurricanes are infrequent, they can occur, so it's best to avoid the area from June through November.

 Guest activities: Scuba dive around Andros Island (the third largest barrier reef in the world), stroll the white-sand beaches, tour the historic homes of Nassau, and sip Goombay Smashes while snacking on conch fritters.

-Coral Sands Hotel: This gorgeous boutique oceanfront hotel located on Harbour Island in the Bahamas (50 miles east of Nassau) has the type of charm where the staff knows your name, desert island-style privacy to make you feel completely at peace, and a subtly luxurious vibe that's apparent from the elegant, airy rooms to the world-class amenities.
+Coral Sands Hotel: This gorgeous boutique oceanfront hotel located on Harbour Island in the Bahamas (50 miles east of Nassau) has the type of charm where the staff knows your name, desert island-style privacy to make you feel completely at peace and a subtly luxurious vibe that's apparent from the elegant, airy rooms to the world-class amenities.

 Bermuda